 A small team is currently preserving and promoting Jim Jennings’ work:

-Genevieve Havemeyer-King, Genevieve is currently cataloging Jim’s 16mm work, which includes the negatives, originals and prints of at least 54 completed films (almost all of which have been screened at major venues), as well as nearly 50 years of outtakes and unused footage.
-Once the job is complete, the films will be ready for institutional preservation, digitalization and duplication.
+Genevieve Havemeyer-King, Genevieve has catalogued Jim’s 16mm work, which includes the negatives, originals and prints of at least 54 completed films (almost all of which have been screened at major venues), as well as outtakes and unused footage.
+Gen has created a database of over 650 cans of Jim’s films.
+She has also overseen the digitization of the films to the highest current standards.
+The films are now at the Academy of Motion Picture Arts and Sciences (“The Oscars”), where they will be preserved, digitized and duplicated.

 Genevieve is a Media Archivist working in New York.
 A graduate of the Moving Image Archiving and Preservation program at NYU’s Tisch School of the Arts, and former fellow of the National Digital Stewardship Residency, she specializes in conservation and management of private film, video, and time based media art collections, and is currently Media Preservation Assistant at the New York Public Library for the Performing Arts.

 Lily Jue Sheng.
 Lily is Jim’s Darkroom Assistant and Photo Archivist.
 She is helping to organize hundreds, if not thousands, of 35mm and medium-format negatives and to make new prints.
-She is also assisting in composing a database of known images.
+She is also assisting in composing a catalogue of known images, and has created a database of all of Jim’s film and photographic equipment.

 Lily makes her own moving-image art with film, video, multi-projection performance, installation, and 2D mixed media.
 She graduated from the School of the Museum of Fine Arts in Boston, MA, and is currently based in Brooklyn, NY.
 Her work has been screened at the Whitney Museum of American Art, Parrish Art Museum, Eyebeam, Mono No Aware, Microscope Gallery, Pioneer Works, and the Knockdown Center in New York; the Museum of Fine Arts in Boston; the Musée d’Art Contemporain de Montréal in Montreal; the 1933 Slaughterhouse (老场坊) and West Bund Art & Design Fair in Shanghai; and 3331 Arts Chiyoda in Tokyo.